psi1703/RaspberryPi/README.md

 * Pi Zero W / Zero 2W work belongs in the `pi-zero-W-2W` branch.
 * Lab setup requires Internet access.
 * Field deployment assumes the Pi is already configured.
+* Debian packages must be cached during lab preparation.
+* Dashboard should be installed once in the lab so Node-RED and npm dependencies exist locally.
 * Dashboard is the primary management interface.
 * Web Terminal is bundled with the dashboard module.
 * `/etc/pi_roles.conf` is the runtime source of truth for role-based startup.